senamcancode/whens-the-match/README.md

 1. countdown to the match time
 1. lineups for game day
 2. match result when game is finished
-3. embeded highlight of the most recent game
+3. embeded highlights of the most recent game

 # whensthematch website